1ssb/ANU_YOLO/README.md

 ### 0. Setup the Pi and hook it up to the monitors and make sure the display is working.

-# Disclaimer: IF YOU HAVE ALREADY FORKED it click on Update branch in your sync functionality of the git and in terminal go to the folder that ypou cloned into and run the command: `git pull`
+# Disclaimer: IF YOU HAVE ALREADY FORKED it click on Update branch in your sync functionality of the git and in terminal go to the folder that you cloned into and run the command: `git pull`

 ### 1. System Preparation
 Open a terminal and execute the following commands in order: